 What is capacity?
-It’s that pesky portion of your electricity supply you may have seen on your bill, but do you really understand what it is and why you are paying so much for it?
+It’s that pesky portion of your electricity supply bill, but do you really understand what it is and why you are paying so much for it?

 Capacity makes up a large portion of your electricity supply price and, frankly, is a pretty confusing concept.
 However, once you fully understand capacity you can actually take steps to reduce the price you pay for it through a process called Peak Load Management!

 More on that later, but first let’s walk through an example so you can grasp the idea behind capacity:

 Say you have a retail store.
 When the holidays come around, you hire more staff to meet the increased demand of shoppers.
 To figure out how many people you should hire for the season and how to schedule their time to meet increased demand, you look at metrics from the previous year to see when the most people came into the store.
 This is all well and great, however, if less customers show up at these times than you had anticipated, you still have to pay the employees for their time in the store.

 This is the concept behind capacity!
 It’s the amount of electricity a facility requires to operate (demand), but not the electricity commodity itself.
 The ISO calculates your building’s capacity so it can allocate enough electricity for your business to use at any given time.

 Diving in a little deeper to capacity, say your retail store is a 1,000 kW building.
 The ISO would set the capacity of a building with this type of demand at 1,400 kW to ensure that you have enough electricity available to use in case you use more than your standard 1,000 kW.
 You may not use the entire 1,400 kW, but you have the capacity for it just in case.
 This extra amount that you can use is called reserves or your capacity reserve margin.